decentraland/decentraland-dapps/README.md

 CONNECT_WALLET_FAILURE
 ```

-Also you can que types for those actions from that same file:
+Also you can import types for those actions from that same file:

 ```tsx
 ConnectWalletRequestAction